Four Royal Roads grads, one company

 Taimuri grew up in Montreal and earned a degree in civil engineering from Concordia University.
 He moved to BC in 2010, eventually working in Squamish in 2014 when he began working in the LNG industry while studying for his MBA.

-In 2017, Taimuri saw a need for a company focused on training for the LNG and launched Capstone ITS as a start-up.
-The company's first contract was to write operations manuals and provide operator training at an LNG plant in Angola.
-Impressed with the results, the same client continues to work with Capstone ITS today.
+In 2017, Taimuri saw a need for a company focused on training for the LNG and launched Capstone as a start-up.
+Capstone’s first contract was to write operations manuals and provide operator training at an LNG plant in Angola.
+Impressed with the results, the same client continues to work with Capstone today.

 “I know from doing group projects with Richard, and being in my cohort, the guy is so talented.
 He’s probably one of the stars of the whole group,” says Taimuri.
 “He brought a lot of the systems and structure to the company, so, with him, we were really able to give this company some legs.”